ds5110/ohdsi-fall24/docs/EDA.md

   <br>
   <br>

-- Run following command to get information and figures for the 7 stroke types of stroke cohorts with aphasia:
+- Run following command to get information and figures for the 7 stroke types of the stroke cohort with aphasia:

 ```
 make plot_stroke_type_aphasia_TRUE
 ```

 - Following info will be shown in the command window:

 ```
 <class 'pandas.core.frame.DataFrame'>
 RangeIndex: 12388 entries, 0 to 12387